-Ingredients used in this recipe:
+Ingredients in this Recipe:

 For salads, I prefer Tuscan kale, also known as lacinato or dinosaur kale.
 It’s hearty rippled leaves are great for holding onto salad dressing.
 Just make sure you really massage the dressing into the kale to break down its fibrous texture and always remove the stem.

-Kale and Quinoa Salad with Shiitake Mushrooms
+Warm Kale and Quinoa Salad with Roasted Mushrooms

 - 1 bunch lactinato kale ribs and stems removed, leaves roughly chopped

-- 1 c cooked quinoa
+- 1 c warm cooked quinoa

-- 1 tbsp olive oil
+- 2 tbsp olive oil

-- salt and pepper
+- salt and freshly cracked black pepper

-- 2 tbsp soy sauce
+- 2 tbsp soy sauce or tamari

 - 2 tbsp rice vinegar

-- 1/2 c olive oil
+- 1/2 c neutral oil avocado or sunflower

 - 1 tsp sesame oil